 Initially the space in Ghost Trio looks like the pared-down room of Eh Joe, containing a door, window, bed and a single performer (Ronald Pickup) sitting hunched on a stool, holding a cassette player.
 A female voice (Sian Phillips) describes the setting, instructing the viewer to look at still images representing the rectangular objects within it.
 She appears to preside over the space, and announces the movements that the male figure will make (walking

 to the door, the window) and that he will hear ‘her’, a woman who we assume he is waiting for.
-The woman does not arrive, and instead the man returns to his stool and hears music on his cassette player, Beethoven’s 5th Piano Concerto (known as ‘The Ghost’).
+The woman does not arrive, and instead the man returns to his stool and hears music on his cassette player, Beethoven’s piano trio op.
+70 no. 1 which has been called ‘The Ghost’ because of the second, slow movement’s eerie arpeggios.
 The action is divided into three similar sequences, in which the camera moves into the space and closes up on the man’s bowed head, raised for the last time towards the camera in the final shot.
 As in Eh Joe, camera

 movement is slow and repetitious, takes are long and there are few cuts.
 A male performer and a female voice disconnect sound from vision, and the schematic setting questions any temptation to understand the action as ‘realistic’.
 Instead the play seems to be about loss, memory, expectation and resignation.